This is possible…if you know how to do it.

 Step 3: Submit the content to the Google Search Console

-Now, we will open the Google Search Console and use the “Fetch as Google” tool to submit this content to the Google index as you see in the photo below:
+Now, we will open the Google Search Console and use the “URL Inspection” tool to submit this content to the Google index as you see in the photo below:

 Step 4: Voila–The web content is now indexed!

-After using the Fetch as Google tool, we now see the post immediately (well, sometimes it takes 2 minutes) in the Google results.
+After using the URL Inspection tool, we now see the post immediately (well, sometimes it takes 2 minutes) in the Google results.

 Conclusion: Indexing Content Immediately is Easy

 There are a couple of caveats with the Google Search Console.
-You are currently limited to 10 Fetch As Googles so you will want to use this tool judiciously.
+You will want to use this tool judiciously as Google does not like bulk submissions.
 Secondly, being in the Google index guarantees nothing.
 It is simply the first step in your online marketing strategy.

 Now, go get your pages fetched by Google and, as always, let us know if you have any more questions using our contact form.